Scott D. Sampson: Background

 Sampson was born in the neighborhood of Dunbar-Southlands in Vancouver, British Columbia.
-He attended Point Grey Secondary School.
+His father Donald Louis Gilmour Sampson was a social psychology professor at the University of British Columbia.
+He died of colon cancer when Scott was 13 years old.He attended Point Grey Secondary School.
 Sampson studied for a Ph.D. in Zoology from the University of Toronto.
 For his doctorate he produced a thesis on two newly found species of ceratopsids, dated to the Late Cretaceous period in Montana and the growth and function of ceratopsid horns and frills.
 Sampson graduated from the University of Toronto in 1993 and worked for a year at the American Museum of Natural History in New York City.
 Then he worked for five years as an assistant professor of anatomy at the New York College of Osteopathic Medicine on Long Island.
 In 1999 he accepted positions as assistant professor in the Department of Geology and Geophysics and curator of vertebrate paleontology at the Utah Museum of Natural History (nowadays called the Natural History Museum of Utah and relocated in the new Rio Tinto Center as of 2011).
 Sampson resided in California at this time, but continued his research with the Utah museum as a research curator.
 In February 2013, Sampson took a position as Vice President of Research and Collections at the Denver Museum of Nature and Science.

 Utah Museum of Natural History where Sampson has been a curator since 1999.
 As seen in the photograph these former exhibits were dismantled in 2011 when the museum moved to the new Rio Tinto Center and changed name to Natural History Museum of Utah.

-Sampson is featured as "Dr. Scott the paleontologist" on the PBS television series, Dinosaur Train.
-In this television series, he mentions he gave Masiakasaurus its name, and that he participated in naming Kosmoceratops.
+Sampson is featured as the host of the “Dinosaur Discoveries” segments on the PBS television series, Dinosaur Train.
+In one segment, he mentions that he discovered some of Masiakasaurus’ first bones and named it.
 In 2003, he hosted Dinosaur Planet, a series of four animated nature documentaries which aired on the Discovery Channel.
 The series was narrated by Christian Slater.
 His first book, Dinosaur Odyssey: Fossil Threads in the Web of Life was published by University of California Press in 2009.
 The book, aimed at the general public reconstructs the odyssey of the dinosaurs from their origins on the supercontinent of Pangaea, and explores the way in which dinosaurs ecologically interacted in an expansive web of relationships with other organisms and their natural environment, underscoring "paradigm shifts", which conceptualize the nature of the dinosaurian world.